 Open data from government agencies is an important part of the future of open government, and helps to provide easy access to public information, increase public awareness and participation, stimulate innovation with development of new analyses or applications, and promote government transparency and accountability.
 OIP has been a leader in the effort to promote open data and played a key role in obtaining passage of the state’s open data policy (SB 632, which was ultimately enacted as Act 263, SLH 2013).
 OIP is now working with the state Office of Information Management and Technology (OIMT) and various other agencies to implement the state’s policy by developing specific policies and procedures for state agencies to place more machine-readable datasets of public information online, where anyone can review and use the data without charge.

-For the latest on open government news, check for these archived copies of What’s New articles that are posted here, or e-mailed upon request.
-To be added to OIP’s e-mail list, please e-mail email@example.com.
+For the latest on open government news, check for these archived copies of What’s New articles that are posted here or can be e-mailed upon request.
+To be added to OIP’s e-mail list, please e-mail [email protected]

 If you require an auxiliary aid or accommodation due to a disability, please contact (808) 586-1400 or email [email protected]